Nuclear Family (comics): Fictional team history

-Nuclear researcher Eric Shanner made careless mistakes during his research, exposing himself and his family to dangerous levels of radiation.
-His family died and he was rendered ill with radiation poisoning.
+Nuclear researcher Eric Shanner makes careless mistakes during his research, exposing himself and his family to dangerous levels of radiation.
+Shanner's family dies and he is rendered ill with radiation poisoning.
 Shanner vows to teach the world about the dangers of radiation and builds six androids who are modeled on himself and his family and possess nuclear abilities.
 Shanner sends the androids to destroy Los Angeles, where they damage the Esperanza Canyon Nuclear Power Plant during its opening day.
 When the Nuclear Family returns the next day to destroy the plant, they encounter the Outsiders and manage to defeat them.
 After briefly holding Looker captive, the Nuclear Family battle the Outsiders again and are destroyed, while Shanner dies from radiation poisoning.

 During the Infinite Crisis storyline, the Nuclear Family are rebuilt and join Alexander Luthor Jr.'s Secret Society of Super Villains.
 They are seen taking part in the Battle of Blüdhaven.